 Majors - Elementary Education (1-6); Middle School Education (5-9); Secondary Education; and Special Education (K-12) (All majors have been approved by the Missouri State Board of Education and the Missouri Department of Elementary and Secondary Education - DESE.)

-Middle School Education Certification Areas: English (5-9); Mathematics (5-9); Science (5-9); Social Science (5-9)
+Middle School Education Certification Areas (grades 5-9): English; Mathematics; Science; and Social Science.